-\item Each critical value of $f$ either converges to an attracting cycle, repelling periodic cycle, or their orbits converge to infinity \emph{sufficiently spread}, that is, \eqref{eq_epsilon} holds for $f$. \end{enumerate} \end{prop} \begin{proof} By definition, \ref{item_equiv_strong1} $\Rightarrow$ \ref{item_equiv_strong2}.
-For any cosine map $f$, $\text{AV}(f)=\emptyset$ and any critical point has local degree equal to $2$, see \ref{dis_basic_cosine}.
-In particular, $f$ has bounded criticality in its Julia set.
-Moreover, since each cosine map has two critical values, for all $z\in J(f)$, $\#(\text{Orb}^+(z)\cap \Crit(f)) \leq 2$.
+\item Each critical value of $f$ converges to an attracting cycle or a repelling periodic cycle, or its orbit tends to infinity in such a way that \eqref{eq_epsilon} holds. \end{enumerate} \end{prop} \begin{proof} By definition, \ref{item_equiv_strong1} $\Rightarrow$ \ref{item_equiv_strong2}.
+For any cosine map $f$, $\AV(f)=\emptyset$ and any critical point has local degree equal to $2$, see \ref{dis_basic_cosine}.
+In particular, $f$ has bounded criticality on its Julia set.
+Moreover, since each cosine map has two critical values, for all $z\in J(f)$, $\#(\Orb^+(z)\cap \Crit(f)) \leq 2$.
 Hence, if $f$ is in the cosine family and \ref{item_equiv_strong2} holds for $f$, then all conditions in the definition of strongly postcritically separated maps (Definition \ref{def_strongps}) are satisfied, and so \ref{item_equiv_strong2} $\Rightarrow$ \ref{item_equiv_strong1}.
 If \eqref{eq_epsilon} holds for $f$, then $P(f)\cap J(f)$ is discrete.
 In addition, since $f\in \B$, when $P_J$ is discrete, $P_F$ being compact is equivalent to all periodic cycles in $J(f)$ being repelling and $F(f)$ being a collection of attracting basins (see the proof of \cite[Lemma 2.6]{mio_orbifolds}), and thus, \ref{item_equiv_strong2} $\Leftrightarrow$ \ref{item_equiv_strong3}. \end{proof}